The Writing Intensive Program at D'Youville is all about learning to navigate the writing process.

 Writing Portfolio Submission Procedure

 - To apply for a waiver based on the evaluation of a writing portfolio, students must first consult with their primary academic advisor to ensure accurate recording of the process.

-- Once cleared by the primary academic advisor, the student must compile a writing portfolio and deliver it to their advisor, not the WIP director.
+- Once cleared by the primary academic advisor, the student must compile a writing portfolio and deliver it electronically to the WIP Director.
 See the portfolio content requirements below.

 - The WIP director evaluates the portfolio and recommends by official memo either to grant or not to grant a one-course WIP waiver.
 The memo is sent to student's primary advisor and the registrar (if granted).

-- The WIP director will return the writing portfolio to the primary academic advisor for the student to retrieve.
-The writing assessment rubric, evaluation notes, and a copy of the official memo of the result will be included in the returned portfolio for the student.
+- The WIP director will return to the primary academic advisor and student a copy of the writing assessment rubric, evaluation notes, and a copy of the official memo of the result.

 Portfolio Content Requirements